AdiMM1/CPP_EX1_24/README.md

 The algorithm is performed recursively and repeats the process until all the nodes have been "visited".

 ### isContainsCycle
-This function checks if there is a circle in the graph.
+This function checks if there is a cycle in the graph.
-A circle in the graph starts from a certain vertex, passes through the edges and returns to the same vertex without visiting more than once each of the vertices it passes through (except the starting vertex).
+A cycle in the graph starts from a certain vertex, passes through the edges and returns to the same vertex without visiting more than once each of the vertices it passes through (except the starting vertex).
-The function returns the path of the circle.
+The function returns the path of the cycle.

-### find_Bipartite
+### findBipartite
 The function checks whether the graph can be divided into a bipartite graph by the DFS algorithm.
 The function returns true if the division can be performed and false if the graph is not a bipartite.